gil7788/Secure-Report/tests/googletest-master/googletest/docs/faq.md

     (`DISALLOW_EVIL_CONSTRUCTORS()` does this), then you need to define a default constructor, even if it would be empty.
-*   If `FooTest` has a const non-static data member, then you have to define the default constructor *and* initialize the const member in the initializer list of the constructor.
-(Early versions of `gcc` doesn't force you to initialize the const member.
+*   If `FooTest` has a const non-static data member, then you have to define the default constructor *and* construct_sketch_matrices the const member in the initializer list of the constructor.
+(Early versions of `gcc` doesn't force you to construct_sketch_matrices the const member.
 It's a bug that has been fixed in `gcc 4`.)

 ## Why does ASSERT_DEATH complain about previous threads that were already joined?